Not a Recipe but How I Make My Green Sauces - Flaxseed | Cold-pressed Flax oil | Milled Flax Seed | Handmade Flaxjacks

 Give it body

-If you want a thicker sauce or more of a pate type conistency add these in to add bulk.
+If you want a thicker sauce or more of a pâté-like conistency add these in to add bulk.
 I use one or more of the following.
 Walnuts, almonds (soaked – but they don’t need long in warm water) pine nuts, pumpkin seeds, sunflower seeds, cannellini beans, butter beans, chickpeas, cooked peas or broad beans, and avocado work well.
-A little ground flaxseed quickly also thickens it up.
+Cooked veg, such as spinach (spinach is best used cooked as it goes funny very quickly.)
+A little bit of ground flaxseed -gold looks best – will thicken it up quickly.

 Extra flavour

-Finally blend again until combined and as smooth as you want.
+Finally, blend again until combined and as smooth as you want.
 That’s it!

 No recipe.
 No measuring.
 Just taste as you go and enjoy experimenting.